xlliu7/MUSES/README.md

 python eval.py DATASET RESULT_PICKLE --cfg CFG_PATH
 ```

-3. (optional) On THUMOS14, we need to fuse the detection scores with RGB and Flow modality.
-This can be achieved by running
+On THUMOS14, we need to fuse the detection scores with RGB and Flow modality.
+This can be done by running
 ```
 python eval.py DATASET RESULT_PICKLE_RGB RESULT_PICKLE_FLOW --cfg CFG_PATH --score_weights 1 1.2 --cfg CFG_PATH_RGB
 ```